metodos-variables-estaticos-en-typescript

 In TypeScript, static methods and variables are those that belong to the class itself rather than to a specific instance of the class.

-They are used to define behaviors that are related to the class as a whole, rather than to individual instances.
+They are used to define behaviors that are related to the class as a whole, and not to individual instances.

 Static Methods